aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 īpatsvars analīzes šūnā (1 ha)

-**Procedure:** To prepare this EGV, forest stands with forest type equal to "15" or "16" were selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised (presence = 1, NA otherwise).
-Resulting geometries were then rasterised with `egvtools::polygon2input()` with background covering (value 0).
+**Procedure:** To prepare this EGV, forest stands with forest type equal to "15" or "16" are selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised (presence = 1, NA otherwise).
+Resulting geometries are then rasterised with `egvtools::polygon2input()` with background covering (value 0).
 This layer was then aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.

-Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.